klaxa/Distributed-encoding/README.md

 How does it work?
 -----------------

-(This might go a bit further into detail than you actually care) The server script takes a file and splits it into smaller files.
+(This might go a bit further into detail than you actually care.)

+The server script takes a file and splits it into smaller files.
 These files are ensured to be split at I Frames; they contain exactly N I Frames whereas N is specified in the server sourcecode as "GOPS".
 Obviously the video won't split up